-When the <operation-data> element is restored on the response, it appended as a child element of the root node.
-You can override this by providing one or more parent-node-n attributes to the <operation-data> element, where n is a number beginning with 1 that is incremented for each parent specifier provided.
+The <driver-operation-data> is appended as a child element of the root node when it is restored on the response.
+You can override this by providing one or more parent-node-n attributes to the <driver-operation-data> element, where n is a number beginning with 1 that is incremented for each parent specifier provided.
 The driver shim looks for parent-node-n attributes.
-When they are found, the attribute is checked to see if the named node exists.
-If the node is found, it uses as the parent for the <operation-data> element on the response.
+If the attribute is found, the attribute is checked to see if the named node exists.
+If the node is found, the driver shim uses it as the parent for the <driver-operation-data> element on the response.